waterlock/waterlock-local-auth/README.md

 			// object containing template information for the reset emails template:{
+        engine: 'ejs', // support several render engines, see `consolidate.js`
-				file: string, // the path to the `jade` template for the reset emails, relative to the project root path eg: 'views/email.jade'
+				file: string, // the path to the reset email template, relative to the project root path eg: 'views/email.ejs'
 				vars: object, // object containing any vars you want passed to the template for rendering }
 		},